 The Snowy 2.0 and Transmission Project is a proposed expansion of the generating capacity of the Snowy Mountains Hydroelectric Scheme.
 It will link the two existing Snowy Scheme dams, Tantangara and Talbingo, through underground tunnels and an underground power station.

 The broader program of works being considered for Snowy 2.0 involves up to five stages, including the construction of a pumped hydro storage and generation project and major upgrades to the NSW transmission system to connect the proposed power station to major load centres across the state.

-Each stage of the project requires a separate approval and EIS, which will be publicly exhibited to provide the community an opportunity to comment on each stage.
+Each stage of the project requires a separate applications, which will be publicly exhibited to provide the community an opportunity to comment on each stage.

-The Department will continue to engage with local councils in coming months, as well as hold community information sessions and provide ongoing information about Snowy 2.0 through local media.
+The Department will continue to engage with local councils, as well as hold community information sessions and provide ongoing information about Snowy 2.0.